These Dynasty Rookie TE Rankings aren’t like any others … because of how we build them.

 DS Analysis

 Stowers is a former QB converted to TE.
 He will be more slot WR than TE, sitting at 6'4, 235 pounds.
-He led Vanderbilt with 62 catches this year and was a reliable option for QB Diego Pavia.
-Stowers has elite explosiveness and short area quickness and that should be reflected at the Combine.
-He could sneak into Day 2 and be a consistent fantasy presence with enough playing time.
+He led Vanderbilt with 62 catches last year and was a reliable option for QB Diego Pavia.
+Stowers has elite explosiveness and short-area quickness, and that was reflected in his excellent Combine performance.
+He should sneak into Day 2 and become an impact fantasy player with enough playing time.

 |